Use: String trimmer/edger for your yard.

 Kate Arrington: It seems really easy to use.
 It cleans it right up.
 I mean it’s pretty explanatory for your guard to tell you where to go and stop.

-Danny Lipford: Another easy to use feature the Worx infomercial hyped is the tool’s handle.
+Danny Lipford: Another easy-to-use feature is the Worx infomercial hyped is the tool’s handle.

 Kate Arrington: Six different settings to the handle.